Ina (crater): Discovery, exploration and naming

 Ina was discovered on photographs taken in 1971 by the crew of Apollo 15 from lunar orbit.
 It could have been found 5 years earlier on images taken by Lunar Orbiter 4 had a photographic flaw not prevented this.
 At the end of 1972 Ina was observed and photographed by the crew of Apollo 17.
 After Apollo it was reconnoitred by several orbiting spacecraft beginning in 2009 when the Lunar Reconnaissance Orbiter obtained photos of Ina with resolution of about 0.5 m/pixel and with varying illumination angles.

 On a topophotomap published in 1974 by NASA this feature was given the Latin female name Ina, in accordance with the convention to give small lunar craters human first names.
 In 1979 this name was adopted by the International Astronomical Union.
 In Apollo-era publications the feature is called D-caldera due to its shape, and at the time it was believed to be a unique feature on the moon.

 Two neighbouring features were named in 1976.
 They are the small craters Osama on Ina's southwestern edge and Dag to its northwest (both 400 m in diameter).
 The widest hill in the eastern part of Ina (650 m wide) was named Mons Agnes in 1979.

+In July 2023, NASA announced the selection of a new scientific payload called Dating an Irregular Mare Patch with a Lunar Explorer (DIMPLE) to establish the age and composition of volcanic activity at Ina.